Whether it’s your first or tenth trip to Oregon, here are some quick tidbits to help you get to know our spectacular state a little better.

 - The Oregon hazelnut is the state’s official nut, and Oregon grows 99 percent of the entire U.S. commercial crop.

-- There are more than 750 vineyards in Oregon, producing more than 70 different varietals of wine grapes.
+- There are more than 750 vineyards in Oregon, growing 72 different varietals of wine grapes.
+It’s not just about Pinot Noir.

-- Oregon has the only Scenic Bikeway program in the nation and a total of 14 Scenic Bikeways throughout the state.
+- Oregon has the only Scenic Bikeway program in the nation and a total of 17 Scenic Bikeways throughout the state.
+Way better than spin class.

 - Letting an attendant pump your gas is mandatory; you may not pump your own in the state of Oregon (except in rural areas and at night.
 The “self-serve” rural gas legislation took effect Jan.
 1, 2016).

-- The Tater Tot was invented in Oregon by two brothers, Nephi and Golden Grigg, the founders of Ore-Ida.
+- Munchies?
+The Tater Tot was invented in Oregon by two brothers, Nephi and Golden Grigg, the founders of Ore-Ida.
+We’re also home of the corn dog and have the world’s first riding mechanical corn dog.

 - In 1854, a coin toss decided that Portland, Ore. would be named Portland rather than Boston.